Aakash-Sai/Human-Activity-Recognition-Using-Smartphone-Sensor-Data/README.md

 # Documentation

 ## Introduction
 This project sheds light on the fascinating realm of human activity recognition by harnessing the power of smartphone sensor data.
-This innovative approach leverages Bidirectional Long Short-Term Memory (BiLSTM) networks to predict a user's activities like walking, laying, standing, walking upstairs/downstairs and sitting as performed by the user.
+This innovative approach leverages Bidirectional Long Short-Term Memory (BiLSTM) network to predict a user's activities like walking, laying, standing, walking upstairs/downstairs and sitting as performed by the user.

-Dataset:

 ## Features
 This comprehensive project comprises four pivotal modules: Data Acquisition, Pre-processing, Feature Extraction, and Classification.